BrunoGoretti/LibraryHomeWork/README.md

 Remove a customer

 Add a book
-`\n`Get a book, including whether it is rented out to a customer or not if rented include customer details Get all books
+`\nGet a book, including whether it is rented out to a customer or not if rented include customer details` Get all books
 Update a book
 Remove a book